angular/angular/aio/content/guide/router.md

 ## Generate an application with routing enabled

 The following command uses the Angular CLI to generate a basic Angular application with an application routing module, called `AppRoutingModule`, which is an NgModule where you can configure your routes.
-The application name in the following example is `routing-app`.
+The application name in the following example is `routing-/app`.

 <code-example format="shell" language="shell">